Edwin Hubble: Redshift increases with distance

 Hubble went on to estimate the distances to 24 extra-galactic nebulae, using a variety of methods.
 In 1929, Hubble examined the relationship between these distances and their radial velocities as determined from their redshifts.
 All of his estimated distances are now known to be too small, by up to a factor of about 7.
-This was due to factors such as the fact that there are two kinds of Cepheid variables or confusing bright gas clouds with bright stars.
-However, his distances were more or less proportional to the true distances, and combining his distances with measurements of the redshifts of the galaxies by Vesto Slipher, and by his assistant Milton L. Humason, he found a roughly linear relationship between the distances of the galaxies and their radial velocities (corrected for solar motion), a discovery that later became known as Hubble's law.
+This was due to factors such as there are two kinds of cepheid variables or confusing bright gas clouds with bright stars.
+However, his distances were more or less proportional to the true distances, and combining his distances with measurements of the redshifts of the galaxies by Vesto Slipher and Milton L. Humason, he found a roughly linear relationship between the distances of the galaxies and their radial velocities (corrected for solar motion), a discovery that later became known as Hubble's law.

 This meant that the greater the distance between any two galaxies, the greater their relative speed of separation.
 When interpreted that way, Hubble's measurements on 46 galaxies lead to a value for the Hubble constant of 500 km/s/Mpc, which is much higher than the currently accepted values of 74 km/s/Mpc (cosmic distance ladder method) or 68 km/s/Mpc (CMB method) due to errors in their distance calibrations.

 Yet the reason for the redshift remained unclear.
-Georges Lemaître predicted on theoretical grounds based on Einstein's equations for general relativity the redshift-distance relation, and published observational support for it, two years before the discovery of Hubble's law.
-Although he used the term "velocities" in his paper (and "apparent radial velocities" in the introduction), he later expressed doubt about interpreting these as real velocities.
+Lemaître predicted on theoretical grounds based on Albert Einstein's equations for general relativity the redshift-distance relation, and published observational support for it, two years before the discovery of Hubble's law.
+Although he uses the term "velocities" in his paper (and "apparent radial velocities" in the introduction), he later expressed doubt about interpreting these as real velocities.
 In 1931, he wrote a letter to the Dutch cosmologist Willem de Sitter expressing his opinion on the theoretical interpretation of the redshift-distance relation:

 Mr. Humason and I are both deeply sensible of your gracious appreciation of the papers on velocities and distances of nebulae.
 We use the term 'apparent' velocities to emphasize the empirical features of the correlation.
 The interpretation, we feel, should be left to you and the very few others who are competent to discuss the matter with authority.

 Today, the "apparent velocities" in question are usually thought of as an increase in proper distance that occurs due to the expansion of the universe.
 Light traveling through an expanding metric will experience a Hubble-type redshift, a mechanism somewhat different from the Doppler effect, although the two mechanisms become equivalent descriptions related by a coordinate transformation for nearby galaxies.